markjsosnowski/PD2QC/readme.md

 Customizing
 -----------
 You can customize certain things about the mod without knowledge of lua coding.

-In the main pd2qc.lua file, you can change the chat text by altering the quoted lines in the PD2QC.CHATS table.
-You can also move the posistion of the HUD popup by modifying the number next to hud_posistions in the PD2QC.SETTINGS table.
-You can use this so that the popup will not interfere with your custom HUD.
+Want to change the specific text sent in chat?
+In the pd2qc.lua file, you can alter the quoted strings in the PD2QC.CHATS table.
+These changes will autoamtically be applied to the HUD.

+Use a custom HUD?
+You can change the posistion of PD2QC's HUD window by editing the pd2qc.lua file.
+In the PD2QC.SETTINGS table, there is a setting called "hud_placement" followed by a number.
+Change it to whichever fits your custom hud best: 0 is on the left, 1 is on the right, and 2 is in the middle.

 *In a future update, these settings should be avalible via the in-game mod options menu.*